glomadrian/wallapop-code-test/README.md

 Marvel api
 ===

-The application make use of Marvel Api to fetch the data, if you want to compile the application please put the keys on com.github.glomadrian.wallapopcodetest.app.di.module.DataSourceModule;
+The application uses Marvel Api to fetch the data, if you want to compile the application please put the keys on com.github.glomadrian.wallapopcodetest.app.di.module.DataSourceModule;

 APK